Autonomy Reshapes How Personalization Affects Privacy Concerns and Trust in LLM Agents: Appendix

 Here are prompts used for sensitivity detection module.
-The sensitivity detection is a two-step process.
+The sensitivity detection is a two-step process following the approach introduced by~\citet{shao2024privacylens}.
 First, a prompt is used to extract potentially sensitive information from the user's profile data.
 Second, another prompt judges whether the agent's generated response leaks any specific sensitive information.